Oxblood Lily in bloom

 Planting & Growing

 Oxblood Lily will grow to be about 12 inches tall at maturity extending to 16 inches tall with the flowers, with a spread of 12 inches.
 Its foliage tends to remain dense right to the ground, not requiring facer plants in front.
 It grows at a medium rate, and under ideal conditions can be expected to live for approximately 10 years.
+As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
+Be careful not to disturb the crown in late winter when it may not be readily seen!
 As this plant tends to go dormant in summer, it is best interplanted with late-season bloomers to hide the dying foliage.

 This plant does best in full sun to partial shade.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is not particular as to soil type or pH.
 It is somewhat tolerant of urban pollution.
 Consider applying a thick mulch around the root zone over the growing season to conserve soil moisture.
 This species is not originally from North America.
 It can be propagated by multiplication of the underground bulbs.